State Environmental Review of Proposed Chehalis River Basin Flood Damage Reduction Project

 - Increasing greenhouse gas emissions

 - Impacting tribal and cultural resources

 Several impacts from the proposal would be unavoidable unless measures to offset them are determined to be feasible and meet regulatory requirements.
 This would be determined during future permitting processes including local and tribal governments, and state and federal agencies.
 Should the project move forward, there are nearly 40 local, state, and federal authorizations, approvals, and permits that would be needed.

 Since climate change will drive more frequent, higher flood levels, and steeper declines in fish runs in the Chehalis River basin in the future, Ecology integrated climate change in their analysis of future conditions where the proposed flood retention dam would operate.

-Scoping is the first step in the state and federal environmental review process.
-From Sept.
-28 through Oct.
-29, 2018, Ecology and the Corps of Engineers held a joint SEPA-NEPA EIS scoping period—including two public hearings—to receive input regarding the scope of the state EIS.
-The SEPA EIS Scoping Summary Report provides a summary of scoping comments and outreach.
+The public scoping period was held from September 28 through October 29, 2018, which is the first step in the EIS process.
+Public input on the scope of the SEPA EIS helped identify project alternatives, probable significant adverse impacts, potential mitigation measures, and permits or approvals that may be required.
+Ecology and the U.S. Army Corps of Engineers (USACE) held a joint SEPA-NEPA EIS scoping period—including two public hearings—to receive input regarding the scope of the state EIS.
+The SEPA EIS Scoping Summary Report provides a summary of public outreach and scoping comments.